robot5000-design/ms1-band-website/README.md

 - Microsoft Edge

 The site has been tested on both mobile and desktop for responsiveness.
-In addition Chrome Development Tools and BrowserStack allowed for a broader range of device and browser testing.
+In addition to Chrome Development Tools, BrowserStack allowed for limited additional testing on Apple desktop and mobile.

-As per industry practice and to reduce the number of small commits on the master branch, seperate branches were created and used for the individual pages (where appropriate) and for the readme file as they were developed.
-These were squashed, merged and deleted after use.

 Any issues have been cataloged in the Issues section on Github and closed when a sufficient solution was reached.